TranquilMarmot/YarnLoom/README.md

 ### Changing node tags

-Tags can be added/removed by changing the `tags` of a node after opening it up in the text editor.
+Tags can be added/removed by changing the `tags` value in the header of a node after opening it up in the text editor.

-`tags` is a space-separated list of tags.
+`tags` is a space-separated list of strings.

 <details>
   <summary>Expand for demo of changing node tags</summary>